Democracy Summit

 Keynote panel discussion

-This panel brings together leading experts to examine the key forces shaping Colorado’s political landscape.
+This panel brought together leading experts to examine the key forces shaping Colorado’s political landscape.

 Moderator: